pure-admin/pure-admin-cli/README.en-US.md

   pure create
 ```

-- If you don't want to install to `pure-thin-cli` locally, you can use the following command
+- If you don't want to install `pure-thin-cli` locally, you can use the following command

 ```bash
   npx pure-thin-cli create